‘We wanted to bring the bigger city vibe’: Vintage streetwear, sneaker store opens in Appleton

 APPLETON, Wis.
-(WFRV) – A lot of things can happen on the basketball court, sometimes even prospective business deals.
+(WFRV) – A lot of things can happen on the basketball court, from friendships to business deals.
 A pair of friends weren’t expecting to corner the market of streetwear and sneaker culture in the Fox Valley.

-Quadry Smith and Matt Hunter, owners of DVSN 1, the streetwear /designer vintage clothing store in Appleton.
-The pair initially bonded over their love of basketball, but they are using their interest in sneakers and fashion to bring styles from the East and West coast to the Midwest.
+Quadry Smith and Matt Hunter are the owners of DVSN 1, a new streetwear /designer vintage clothing store in Appleton.
+The pair initially bonded over their love of basketball, but now they’re using their interest in sneakers and fashion to bring styles from the East and West coast to the Midwest.

 “We wanted people to step inside of our store and feel like they’re no longer in Appleton.
 We want them to feel like they’re in a store in New York, Chicago, or LA,” says Smith.